aretro-sane/archinstall/README.md

 # Generate the locale(s)
 locale-gen

 # Configure locale.conf with locale >> /etc/locale.conf or just append it.
-In my case I just need to append en_US.UTF-8 to locale.conf.
+I need to append only en_US.UTF-8 to locale.conf.
 echo "LANG=en_US.UTF-8" >> /etc/locale.conf

 # If you have chosen a different keymap than me, then echo "KEYMAP=<keymap you chose>" >> /etc/vconsole.conf